 Young America’s Foundation specializes in helping young people advance conservative ideas at their schools.
-We can help you sponsor the stars of the Conservative Movement such as Ann Coulter, Ben Stein, George Allen, Michelle Malkin and many others.
+We can help you sponsor the stars of the Conservative Movement such as Ben Shapiro, Lt Col Allen West, Dinesh D’Souza, Art Laffer and many others.
+Please call Patrick Coyle at 800-USA-1776 to host a speaker at your school.

-This Campus Conservative Battleplan publication provides you with specific ideas and activities that your group can organize throughout the school year.
+You can also visit our website here to learn about monthly campus initiatives.
 For example, you will learn how to organize an American flag memorial in conjunction with the Foundation’s 9/11: Never Forget Project, and how to organize activities supporting our troops as part of Freedom Week in November.
 Finally, the Foundation team has decades of experience with campus activism.
 If you ever need advice or have questions about anything related to promoting conservatism at your school, don’t overlook contacting our team of experts.

 Young America’s Foundation schedules many conferences throughout the year for both high school and college students to allow them to learn more about conservative ideas.